Cghlewis/MPC-Training/Lecture2.md

 (11) Add missing values for all variables
 -----------------------------------------

-In our case NAs are already assigned to missing But if you needed to assign NA to a missing value from say SPSS here is an example:
+In our case NAs are already assigned to missing, but if you needed to assign NA to a missing value from say SPSS here is an example:

 ``` r
 XL2$toca1T1[XL2$toca1T1==999]<--NA